Way back in 1989, one day, I knew this was Intuition.

 People, who lack empathy are more likely to violate trust, without being even conscious of a need to apologize.
 When the relationship cannot be terminated, it will continue merely as superficial cooperation.
 In organizations, trust violation affects the performance, preventing mutual support and sharing of information.
 Severe trust violation leads to escalating conflict and vengeful actions.

-What Is Trust? – Conflict Resolution Trust is the pivotal factor in the resolution of human conflicts.
+Trust is the pivotal factor in the resolution of human conflicts.
 It is normal for people to support different methods of achieving commonly held objectives.
 The need to allocate resources limits the decision to one solution.
 Those who champion an alternate method become angry at the possibility of having to abandon it.
 Anger makes them believe the offending solution to be self serving and vindictive.
 Ulterior motives are suspected for all the arguments, which support it.
 Communication breaks down.

 An effective interaction demands trust.
 Trust needs goodwill and can only appear, when anger is subdued.
 It is the task of the mediator to reduce anger by initiating pleasant social interactions.
 Against a background of positive emotions, the mediator can seek to convince each party of the good intentions of the other.
 Once they trust each other, they can agree on a method, which will usually involve some element of sacrifice on both sides.
 When trust, goodwill and common sense replace anger, an amicable solution becomes possible.

-What Is Trust? – Rebuilding Trust Trust may have been betrayed by an unintentional act, by causes beyond one's control, or through faulty products or services.
+Trust may have been betrayed by an unintentional act, by causes beyond one's control, or through faulty products or services.
 Violations of trust build anger and resentment leading to a vengeful victim.
 An apology is only a belated expression of courtesy.
 But, delays in acknowledging the offense will steadily worsen the damage.

 Generally, a victim may be unwilling to deal again with the offender.
 But, if damaged relationships can be repaired, alternate emotions, such as sympathy, or gratitude can overcome the lowered trust.
 The victim could feel sympathy for the discomfiture of a sincerely repentant offender, who apologizes.
 The victim could even feel gratitude if the compensation far exceeds the loss.
 These emotions can restore trust.